Locality in Residuated-Lattice Structures: Queries

 We say that $Q$ is definable (in a logic of type $\CL$) iff there is an $\CP$-formula $\phi(\bar{x})$ such that for every $(A,M)$:

 \end{defi}

 \begin{rem} If we fix our algebra $A$ we can consider queries definable in the language $\CP^\ast$ defined relative to standard models.
-That is queries $Q$ for which there is a $\CP^\ast$ formula $\phi(\bar{x})$ such that for every $\CP$-model $M$: Moreover, for each $a\in A$ we can consider the notion of $a$-definable queries where $Q$ is $a$-definable iff there is an $\CP$-formula $\phi(\bar{x})$ such that for every $\CP$-model $M$: In the context of standard models these definitions are equivalent in the sense that a query is definable iff for all $a\in A$ it is $a$-definable iff it is $a$-definable for some $a\in A$.
+That is queries $Q$ for which there is a $\CP^\ast$ formula $\phi(\bar{x})$ such that for every $\CP$-model $M$: Moreover, for each $a\in A$ we can consider the notion of $a$-definable queries where $Q$ is $a$-definable iff there is an $\CP^\ast$-formula $\phi(\bar{x})$ such that for every $\CP$-model $M$: In the context of standard models these definitions are equivalent in the sense that a query is definable iff for all $a\in A$ it is $a$-definable iff it is $a$-definable for some $a\in A$.
 This follows from the syntactic translations $\phi\cdot a$ and $a\und \phi$ respectively.

+We could further consider the idea of strict $a$-definable queries where $Q$ is strict $a$-definable iff there is an $\CP^\ast$-formula $\phi(\bar{x})$ such that for every $\CP$-model $M$: When $A$ is a residuated chain with co-atom, as is the setting for our Gaifman lemma, the presence of the co-atom lets us use the easy translation of $(\phi\und a)\und c$ where $c$ is the constant symbol corresponding to the co-atom in the algebra.
+In the setting of our Hanf locality result, bounded well-connected residuated lattices, we do not have the same easy syntactic translations to give an equivalence with strict $a$-definable queries and definable queries. \end{rem}

 Given our primary interest in models defined over a fixed algebra we will proceed by looking at queries definable relative to standard models.
-When $n=0$ we use $1$ and $0$ in place of $M$ and $\varnothing$ for the possible outputs of a query. \end{rem}
+When $n=0$ we use $1$ and $0$ in place of $M^0$ and $\varnothing$ for the possible outputs of a query.
 We can formulate two locality criteria for queries that align with our two locality theorems.
-Recall the relation $M\leftrightarrows_r N$ stating that for each isomorphism type $\tau$ of $\CP$ structures the number of elements of $M$ and $N$ with $r$-sphere type $\tau$ is the same, defined relative to any (strict) threshold distance metric. \begin{defi} Let $d(x,y)$ be a distance metric for $\CP$-models.
-An $n$-ary query $Q$ on $\CP$-models is $d$-Hanf local iff there is a number $r\geq 0$ such that for every pair of $\CP$-models $M,N$ $\bar{m}\in M^n$ and $\bar{n}\in N^n$: The smallest $r$ for which the above condition holds is called the Hanf locality rank of $Q$ and denoted by $hr(Q)$. \end{defi}
+Recall the relation $M\leftrightarrows_r N$ stating that for each isomorphism type $\tau$ of $\CP$-models the number of elements of $M$ and $N$ with $r$-sphere type $\tau$ is the same, defined relative to any (strict) threshold distance metric. \begin{defi} Let $d(x,y)$ be a distance metric for $\CP$-models.
+An $n$-ary query $Q$ on $\CP$-models is $d$-Hanf local iff there is a number $r\geq 0$ such that for every pair of $\CP$-models $M,N\ \bar{m}\in M^n$ and $\bar{n}\in N^n$: The smallest $r$ for which the above condition holds is called the Hanf locality rank of $Q$ and are denoted by $hr(Q)$. \end{defi}

-Hanf locality tends to be most useful for $0$-ary queries.
-For $n>0$ we use Gaifman locality, again defined relative to a distance metric. \begin{defi} Let $d(x,y)$ be a distance metric for $\CP$-models.
-An $n$-ary query $Q$, $n>0$ on $\CP$-models is called $d$-Gaifman local iff there exists a number $r\geq 0$ such that for every $\CP$-model $M$ and $\bar{m_1},\bar{m_2}\in M^n$: \end{defi} Note a key difference between these two is that Hanf local queries are concerned with different structures whilst Gaifman local ones looking within a single structure.